-The UK Municipal Bonds Agency (UKMBA) provides loans to UK local authorities to fund capital expenditure, essential projects such as schools, care homes, housing, recycling centres, energy from waste plants and infrastructure.
+The UK Municipal Bonds Agency (UKMBA) is set up to issue bonds on behalf of Local authorities to fund capital expenditure, essential projects such as schools, care homes, housing, recycling centres, energy from waste plants and infrastructure.
 With 56 local authorities and the Local Government Association as shareholders, the UKMBA is owned by local government for local government.